novix-sa/Pyplan/docs/Quick Start.md

 ![Pandas Table](http://img.pyplan.org/Quick_start_first_table.png)

 Inspecting the node Code Tab you will find new buttons next to the Run button.
 These buttons are displayed whenever a node evaluates to a Dataframe/Pandas object type.
 The buttons links to [Pandas](https://pandas.pydata.org) wizards for helping Python newbies start learning Pandas.
 Through the wizards you will be able to make selections and filtering or create new calculated fields.
-The resulting code will be displayed on the code section at the left.
+The resulting code will be displayed on the code section at the left for you to pick up from there.
 ![Pandas Wizards](http://img.pyplan.org/Quick_start_wizards.png)

 ### Module
-Modules are ment to contain group of nodes.
+Modules are ment to contain group of nodes in a way to organize large models.
 For example if your model is an integrated planning tool of a manufacturing company, the influence diagram could look like this:

 ![S&OP](http://img.pyplan.org/Quick_start_sop.png)

 Where each module contains the underlying logic of each area of a company.
 In this example, the Supply & Operation Planning Module looks like this: